CharlyKeleb/Animations/README.md

 # 🔥🔥 Custom Paint Animations [![Twitter Follow](https://img.shields.io/twitter/follow/CharlyKeleb.svg?style=social)](https://twitter.com/CharlyKeleb)

-This project contains list of custom paint animations.
+This project contains list of Custom Paint Animations and Flutter UI Kits

 Star⭐ the repo and follow me if you like what you see😉.